| | |

 1. Preheat oven to 425°F if baking right away or from the freezer.

-2. Line a baking sheet with parchment paper, or you can place them in an iron skillet.
+2. Line a baking sheet with parchment paper, or use a cast iron skillet.
+(We love Lodge Cast Iron)

 3. Combine the dry ingredients (flour, baking powder, and salt).